(Auto)Stitching and Photo Mosaics

 Bay Bridge 1 and 2 Overlap

-However, simply overlaying the images will not suffice.
+However, it is clear that simply overlaying the images will not suffice to create a mosaic.
 We need to blend the images together to create a seamless mosaic.
 To do this, we can use a simple linear blending technique.
 We can calculate the alpha value for each pixel in the mosaic image by taking the distance from the center of the image and dividing by the maximum distance from the center.
 This will create a gradient that we can use to blend the images together.

 Mission San Francisco